-While traditional employee performance reviews are a useful way to evaluate overall employee performance, they sometimes fall short in being able to provide specific, detailed feedback on an individual’s current skill set.
+While traditional employee performance reviews are a useful way to evaluate overall employee performance, they usually fall short in being able to provide specific, detailed feedback on an individual’s current skill set.
 After all, an employee’s ability to meet their goals isn’t the only contribution they bring to the workplace; their leadership, communication, collaboration, organizational, and creative skills not only impact their job performance, but also affect the larger team’s success.

 However, managers don’t always have that comprehensive view of their employee’s skills and competencies, whereas an individual’s team members would have more detailed insights into their daily contributions.
 That’s where 360-degree reviews come in: Managers and HR teams can provide meaningful feedback and career guidance to employees by using this type of review to collect feedback from an employee’s teammates, direct reports, and colleagues.
 Additionally, this will enable managers and HR to understand the full extent of an employee’s workplace abilities.